chullman/BubbleBuddies/README.md

   c.
 Get a API key for Google Maps

+  d.
+Create a Stripe account and grab API keys for it

 4) Run `bundle exec figaro install` so API keys can be passed in as env vars

 5) In config/application.yml, create and populate the following vars with the relevant keys, as well as your Postgres user password: